 Most recently, she won the Mary C Mohr award for non-fiction through the Southern Indiana Review and her novel, Summer of the Cicadas, won the Quill Prose Award from Red Hen Press.
 It is due out in 2020.

 She can be found teaching writing at Keep St. Pete Lit or popping up various writing conferences.
-Her favorite things are dogs and Bloody Marys.
+Her current favorite things are pizza and champagne.

 Awards and Recognition

 - Editor’s Pick, Raymond Carver Fiction Contest, 2016 (Carve Magazine)

 - PEN Short Story Prize Nominee, 2016 (for Mostly Sunny with a Slight Chance of Rain)

 - Sterling Watson MFA Fellowship, 2017 (Eckerd College)

 - Unsung Hero Award, 2017 (Community Foundation of the FL Keys)

 - Anne McKee Artists Award Grant Recipient, 2017

 - University of Tampa Alumni Reader, 2017